 Conclusion: Local designations carry more protection of historic resources through design review and a demolition delay, but properties may still succumb to bulldozers if that is the will of a private property owner.

 Gold Level Preservation: The gold standard for historic preservation in Greensboro is a preservation easement.
 An easement is a legal interest in real estate that is attached to the property’s deed that conveys control of architectural features, elevations, or landscape to an easement holder.
-Greensboro citizens have a choice of preservation easement holders – Preservation North Carolina and Preservation Greensboro are both nonprofit organizations with 44 and 31 years, respectively, of experience with easements.
+Greensboro citizens have a choice of preservation easement holders – Preservation North Carolina and the Preservation Greensboro Revolving Fund are both nonprofit organizations established in 1975 and 1988, respectively, that have experience with easements.
 Owners of properties with preservation easements must communicate with the easement managing organization for changes to the property, and demolition may be denied.
 Unlike the previous two governmental tools, an easement program contains no regular economic tax credit or deferral.

 Conclusion: In Greensboro, preservation easements are the strongest preservation tool available to save historic structures.
 Although the action of establishing an easement is voluntary, adherence to the terms remain binding through all future owners.